-In some respects, Ghent’s history is similar to Bruges’.
-However, Ghent never fell into decline, as it was able to adapted its economy to the times.
+In some respects, Ghent’s history is similar to Bruges's.
+However, Ghent never fell into decline, as it was able to adapt its economy to the times.
 During the nineteenth century, its textile industry became renowned worldwide and it established its own university, which attracted many national and international students to the city, thus keeping the city alive.
 Today, Ghent has a population of nearly 250.000, of which 45.000 are students, which makes it one of the liveliest cities in Europe.

 The town was founded during the ninth century when Baldwin I (also known as Baldwin Iron Arm) established a fortress to protect the two abbeys of Ghent: St Peter’s and St Bavo’s from the Vikings.
-Ghent, like Bruges, has an interesting network of canals and a stunning medieval city centre, and if you were to ask, most Belgians would say they prefer Ghent to Bruges.
+Ghent, like Bruges, has an interesting network of canals and a stunning medieval city center, and if you were to ask, most Belgians would say they prefer Ghent to Bruges.

 In the 80s, Ghent was completely restored to attract tourists like its neighboring Bruges had done previously.
 The buildings were cleaned, the canals were purified and the industrial areas were repaired.

 Ghent is larger than Bruges and, although there are numerous signposts throughout the city, we recommend reading up on what there is to see before getting to Ghent: